-A new citizenship programme, similar to the Golden Visa schemes in Spain and Portugal, launched in January 2017, designed to attract more wealthy investors into Turkey.
+A new citizenship program, similar to the Golden Visa schemes in Spain and Portugal, launched in January 2017, designed to attract more wealthy investors into Turkey.
 The Turkish government has launched a scheme where foreign investors in property worth at least $1 million for a minimum of three years could become Turkish citizens.

-With popular, sunny hotspots such as Florida long appealing as a retiree destination, property investors, expats and holiday homeowners are now looking further afield.
+With popular, sunny hotspots such as Florida long appealing as a retiree destination, property investors, expats, and holiday homeowners are now looking further afield.
 Texas scored very highly in a recent ex-pat satisfaction survey.

-Certain US States are seeing buoyant property markets, for example, the ever-popular Florida, but also across the country, including Washington DC; Portland, Oregon; Westchester County and New York State, New York, Ohio; and Silicon Valley, California.
+The US States are seeing buoyant property markets, for example, the ever-popular Florida, but also across the country, including Washington DC; Portland, Oregon; Westchester County and New York State, New York, Ohio; and Silicon Valley, California.